About Biomedical Equipment Technology

 How much does an Electrician make?

 Electricians install, maintain, and repair electrical wiring, equipment, and fixtures.
 They ensure that work is in accordance with relevant codes.
 May install or service street lights, intercom systems, or electrical control systems.
-According to the U.S. Bureau of Labor Statistics Electricians make a median salary of $54,110 a year.
+According to the Bureau of Labor Statistics electricians make a mean salary of $59,190 a year.

 About Heating Ventilation & Air Conditioning (HVAC)